SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/custom-column.md

 # Extension Points: Add Custom Column

-In this section, you will modify the List Report page with the SAP Fiori Tools page editor and add a custom column using the **Flexible Programming Model**.
-This custom column is used to showcase the process flow of the incident.
+In this section, you will modify the **List Report** page with the SAP Fiori Tools page editor and add a custom column using the **Flexible Programming Model**.
+This custom column is used to show the process flow of the incident.
 The processor can use the  [MicroProcessFlow](https://sapui5.hana.ondemand.com/#/api/sap.suite.ui.commons.MicroProcessFlow) control to track the progress of an incident.

 Before you start with the next steps, please ensure the [prerequisites](./prerequisites.md) are completed.

 ## Edit List Report

-1. In the **Application Info - incidents** tab, click the **Open Page Map** tile.
+1. In SAP Business Application Studio, go to the **Application Info - incidents** tab, and click the **Open Page Map** tile.

     <!-- border; size:540px -->
     ![Page Map](./images/PageMap.png)